Academic Integrity: The Young Harris College Honor Code

-Incompletes from fall semester will need to be completed by midterm of spring semester.
-Incompletes from spring semester will need to be completed by midterm of summer semester or the first week of fall semester.
+Incompletes from fall semester must be completed by midterm of spring semester.
+Incompletes from spring semester must be completed by midterm of summer semester or the first week of fall semester.
 However, if any of the incomplete grades are in a course that is a prerequisite to the course being taken the next semester, the incomplete grade must be completed the first week of that semester.
 Incompletes from the summer semester must be completed by midterm of the fall semester.
 Appeals for extensions due to a documented emergency must be submitted to the Office of Academic Affairs.

-Professors who wish to change a student’s grade should obtain a grade change form from the Registrar.
+Professors who wish to change a student’s grade should obtain a Change of Grade Form from the Registrar.
 The form requires a specific reason for the grade change.
-The form should then be reviewed by the Division Dean (and the Department Chair, where applicable).
+The form should then be reviewed by the Division Dean (or the Department Chair, where applicable).
 If approved by the Department Chair/Division Dean, the Dean will send the signed form to the Vice President for Academic Affairs.
 If approved it will be forwarded to the Registrar for implementation of the grade change.
-All grade changes must be submitted no later than 30 days following the posting of final grades for the semester in which the course was taken.
+All grade change requests must be submitted no later than 30 days following the posting of final grades for the semester in which the course was taken.
 Any request for a grade change beyond the 30 day deadline must be appealed directly to the Vice President for Academic Affairs.

 Repeating a course may affect financial aid, athletic eligibility, or veteran’s benefits.
 For financial aid purposes, a course in which a student has previously received a passing grade may not be used to satisfy the twelve-hour requirement needed to be classified as a full-time student.
 Repeated courses will be averaged into the GPA unless an Application to Repeat a Course is submitted to the Registrar’s Office.